pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/configure-external-access.md

   Pachyderm authentication must be enabled and access provided to a verified list of users.
 Pachyderm authentication is an additional security layer to protect your data from malicious attacks.
-  If you cannot use Pachyderm authentication providers, you need to use Pachyderm port-forwarding.
-Exposing Pachyderm services through an ingress without Pachyderm authentication might result in your data being compromised.
+  If you cannot use Pachyderm authentication providers, we highly recommend to use Pachyderm port-forwarding for security reasons.
+Exposing Pachyderm services through an ingress without Pachyderm authentication might result in your Pachyderm and Kubernetes clusters being compromised, along with your data.

 * **The ingress controller must support gRPC protocol and websockets**

-  Some of the ingress controllers that support gRPC include NGNIX and traefik.
+  Some of the ingress controllers that support gRPC include NGNIX and Traefik.

 ## Ingress Configuration Workflow